 The monitoring plan will be executed within the existing operational and management structure of the company.
-The monitored parameters will be crosschecked with the data from the automated system of commercial accounting of the facility - ASCME.
+The monitored parameters will be crosschecked with the data from the automated system for commercial metering of electricity of the facility.
 Data from the Supervisory Control And Data Acquisition system will also be used to check the results.